These steps will get you started

 Search.
 Use the Handshake database at least one each week to check new listings.
 Start applying for jobs!

 Make time.
-Try carving out 2-3 hours each week to dedicate to networking, researching careers and employers, and getting those applications out.
+Try carving out 1-3 hours each week to dedicate to networking, researching careers and employers, and getting those applications out.
+Writing this into your planner can keep you on track and moving forward, and keeps it from getting overwhelming.

 Meet with career experts.
 Feeling nervous at all about your job search?
 Be sure to check in with an SBS career advisor to discuss your strategy!